 Maletz (Malec, Maltsev), Victor [Віктор Малець (Мальцев)] – soldier, active in community affairs; born on 1 October 1894 (1896 according to some sources) in Chuhuiv (Kharkiv oblast, Ukraine; at that time – Kharkiv gubernia, Russian Empire); died on 9 July 1969 in London, England, United Kingdom; buried in Gunnersbury Cemetery, London.

 After graduating from a gymnasium secondary school in Chuhuiv, Maletz began to study at the University of Kharkiv, Faculty of Medicine.
-During the First World War he was called up to the Imperial Russian Army (1915) and graduated from the Alexander Military School in Moscow (1916).
+During the First World War he was called up to the Imperial Russian Army (1915) and graduated from the Alexander Military College in Moscow (1916).
 He fought in the war and ended his service in the Russian army with the rank of staff captain.

 From December 1917 he served in the armed forces of the Ukrainian Central Rada and then in the Army of the Ukrainian People’s Republic (UNR).
 From December 1918 he commanded various battalions and regiments of the UNR Army.
 He was twice wounded in battle, and was promoted to the rank of lieutenant colonel.
 Following the westward retreat of the UNR Army in November 1920, he was confined in various internment camps by the Polish authorities.
 In 1923 he moved to Czechoslovakia where he studied at the Ukrainian Husbandry Academy, Department of Chemical Technology, in Poděbrady.
 After graduating in 1928, he moved to Warsaw where he enlisted as an officer in the Polish army (under an agreement between the Polish government and the UNR government in exile on the training of personnel for the future re-constitution of a Ukrainian army).
 In 1934-1936, with the rank of major, he studied at the Polish military academy in Warsaw.
 At the outbreak of the Second World War in September 1939 he was chief of staff of a unit defending Kraków against the advancing German army.
 After the fall of the city he retreated with his unit to Hungary.